Menu

 Understanding Cost Per Click (CPC)

-Cost Per Click (CPC) is one of the most important metrics for businesses in online advertising and is a key indicator of how well your ads are performing.
-CPC can measure how much an advertiser pays when someone clicks on their ad, then it calculates how much money you are making from those ads due to the effects on your return on investment (ROI).
+Cost Per Click (CPC) is one of the most important metrics for businesses in digital advertising and is a key indicator of how well your advertising strategy are performing by measuring the cost of clicks each time a potential customer engages with your ad.

 Not sure why this matters and why it can affect your business?
 Well, continue reading… Let us break it down for you.